-Campers should be centrally involved in packing
+Campers should be centrally involved in packing.

 Parents often say they want their son to become more organized and to take better care of his belongings.
 But how can he be expected to take responsibility for his things at camp if he doesn’t know what he’s brought, especially if shoes, sandals, etc have been purchased recently?
 Every camper should play a central role in packing, no matter his age.
-It might take longer, but this teaches responsibility, the importance of preparation, and he will be less likely to misplace his belongings at camp.
+It might take longer, but this teaches both responsibility and the importance of preparation, and he will be less likely to misplace his belongings at camp.
 Even the youngest of campers can help pack.
 Pull out a stack of t-shirts, shorts, pants, etc and allow him to choose the suggested number of each.

-Read Packing for Pemi to learn how important it is for a camper to be involved in the packing process (and meet Dr Piles)
+Read Packing for Pemi to learn how important it is for a camper to be involved in the packing process (and meet Dr Piles).

-Pack in duffles, not a hard trunk
+Pack in duffles, not a hard trunk.

 We suggest packing in sturdy duffles as there is no room to store trunks while at camp (and by being a part of the packing, your son will know that his toothbrush is zipped up in that obscure end pocket).
 Each camper has a set of shelves to call his own where he keeps his clothes and other belongings.